 SE Reinig Rd, Snoqualmie, WA 98065.
 Google Maps

 You too can walk across that same bridge Ronette Pulaski walked after re-emerging from captivity after Laura Palmer’s death.
 Though one of many traumatizing locations within the Twin Peaks lore, the Reinig Bridge (often dubbed “Ronnette’s Bridge) used to be a working railroad bridge but now serves as a pedestrian walkway and a piece of Twin Peaks history.

 2600 Franklin Canyon Dr, Beverly Hills, CA 90210.
 Google Maps

-Though the Black Lodge was a place of mirage imagery and fantastic [ethereal ominous whooshing], you cannot actually enter through the Black Lodge’s classic red curtain.
+Though the Black Lodge was a place of mirage imagery and fantastical sounds of [ethereal ominous whooshing], you cannot actually enter through the Black Lodge’s classic red curtain.
 Still, you can instead visit the location of its appearance.
 Nicknamed Glastonbury Cove, the Black Lodge entrance is located in the Santa Monica Mountains, California, just behind Windom Earle’s cabin from Season 2.
-Though only an area with sycamore trees, to a real Twin Peaks fan, this location marks the beginning and the end of yet another confusion plot line within the show.
+Though only an area with sycamore trees, to a real Twin Peaks fan, this location marks the beginning and the end of yet another confusion plotline within the show.
 A must-see for any dedicated fan.